seanmorris/tech-assesment/README.md

 [http://localhost:9000/](http://localhost:9000/)

-If you lose your DB password, you can remove the DB volume:
+If you lose your DB password (i.e. by regenerating your docker-compose.yml), you can remove the DB volume:

 ```bash
 docker container rm tech-assesment_database_1